 Gryph-Hounds can alleviate a bit this problem and add numbers for a decent melee fighter with a good ability that allows to attack and avoid immediate retaliation if necessary.

 Your biggest hitters are most likely the Paladins so you may want to keep one of them in the roster.

-Don’t forget if you are surrounded you can use Staunch Defender to increase your toughness of 1 around your leader and if you need to you can get extra bonus moves as long as you are in range of a wounded character and have a spare Double.
+Don’t forget if you are surrounded you can use Staunch Defender to increase your Toughness by 1 around your leader and if you need to, you can get extra bonus moves as long as you are in range of a wounded character and have a spare Double.